-If you’d asked me a decade ago what was the best method of weight loss, if I choose only exercise or diet, but not both, I would have said exercise all day.
-That is, increase exercise, lean body mass, and so forth, to create a caloric deficit vs reducing calories if I could only choose one.
+If you’d asked me a decade ago what was the best method of weight loss was if I could choose only exercise or diet, I would have said exercise all day.
+That is, increase exercise, lean body mass, and so forth, to create a caloric deficit vs reducing calories if I could only choose one of those two approaches.
 That conclusion appears to have been wrong, and I’m here to explain why.
-On the surface, that appears to turn a sacred cow of the fitness world on its head, but in retrospect, I think we knew it all along.
+On the surface, that conclusion turns a sacred cow of the fitness world on its head, but in retrospect, I think we knew it all along.
 Hey, someone said “you can’t out exercise a bad diet” and that’s essentially true.
 Who ever said it, just didn’t realize just how true it is.

 Like it or not however, exercise, regardless of the type, is just not a major contributor to weight loss.
-Understandably, many in the fitness community have rejected that idea (I was one of them until the data became simply overwhelming) as it causes some cognitive dissonance, and or other reasons to reject it, such as a a perceived loss of revenue perhaps.
+Understandably, many in the fitness community have rejected that idea (I was one of them until the data became simply overwhelming) as it causes some cognitive dissonance* in them, and or other reasons to reject it, such as a a perceived loss of revenue perhaps.

 “Exercise is not a major contributor to weight loss?
 Madness!” they will say.